George Coles (businessman): Post-war expansion

 In 1924 they opened the store at Deva House, Bourke Street, Melbourne.
 Brothers Edgar, Kenneth and Norman had joined the Company.

 In 1927 they had nine stores, all in Victoria.
 In that year they first offered shares to the public.

 In 1938 G. J. Coles & Co.
 Ltd. had 86 stores across Australia and 168 in 1953.

 In 1976 G. J. Coles & Co.
 Ltd. had 576 stores and a staff of over 36,000 See Coles Group for a fuller history of the company, particularly its later developments.

 Other

-He was managing director of G. J. Coles & Co from 1923 to 1931, when, after some illness he handed the leadership role to Arthur, but remained as chairman of the board (despite very public opposition to his autocratic style) until 1956.
-He maintained membership of the board until 1976, when he retired.
+Coles was managing director of G. J. Coles & Co from 1923 to 1931, when, after some illness he handed the leadership role to Arthur, but remained as chairman of the board (despite very public opposition to his autocratic style) until 1956.
+He maintained membership on the board until 1976, when he retired.

 With his role in the company reduced, he was able to devote his time and energies to philanthropic and political causes.
 He was on the board of the Alfred Hospital and from 1933 its honorary treasurer.

 He was an active member of St John's Anglican Church in Toorak.